kamathhrishi/MyWebsite/about.markdown

 permalink: /about/
 ---

-<p style="text-align:justify">If you’re an equity analyst, finance professional, or just someone curious about the intersection of finance and AI, feel free to reach out — I’d love to chat.
+<p style="text-align:justify">If you’re an equity analyst, finance professional, or just someone curious about the intersection of finance and AI, feel free to reach out, I’d love to chat.
 You can reach me at kamathhrishi@gmail.com.</p>
 <br/>

 <p style="text-align:justify">I am currently enrolled in the Electrical and Computer Engineering (ECE) Master’s program at the University of Delaware, graduating in May 2025.</p>